Freeze-in and freeze-out of sterile neutrino dark matter: The model

-The scalar $\phi$ and the Higgs doublet $H$ are decomposed as follows:\footnote{We decomposed the complex scalar, $\phi$, into modulus and phase, rather than real and imaginary parts.
-This simplifies calculations and makes the proportionality of matrix elements to the momenta of external pNGBs $\alpha$ explicit.}
+and the scalar $\phi$ and Higgs doublet $H$ are decomposed as follows:\footnote{We decomposed the complex scalar, $\phi$, into modulus and phase, rather than real and imaginary parts.
+This simplifies calculations and makes the proportionality of matrix elements to the momenta of pNGBs $\alpha$ in the initial and final states explicit.}

 with the electroweak VEV $v = (\sqrt{2}G_F)^{-1/2}\simeq 246$ GeV.
-The coupling $f$ can be made real by a rotation of $N$, the sterile neutrino field.
-The Yukawa couplings, $y_i$, are generally complex in the presence of massive neutrinos and naturally small, $|y_i| \ll 1$, because the symmetry of the model is enhanced in their absence (in conjunction with $|\kappa| \ll 1$).
-Specifically, decoupled $N$ and $\phi$ may transform under their own independent $U(1)_N$ symmetry with charges $1$ and $-2$, respectively.
-The active-sterile mixing angles are given by
+Without loss of generality we take charged-lepton Yukawa couplings $y^e_i$ real and diagonal.
+The coupling $f$ can be made real by a phase redefinition of $N$, the sterile neutrino field.
+The neutrino Yukawa couplings, $y^\nu_i$, are generally complex in the presence of massive neutrinos and naturally small, $|y^\nu_i| \ll 1$, because the symmetry of the model is enhanced in their absence (in conjunction with $|\kappa| \ll 1$).
+Specifically, decoupled $N_R$ and $\phi$ may transform under their own independent $U(1)$ symmetry with charges $1$ and $-2$, respectively.